Hallway

-A hallway (also passage, passageway, corridor or hall) is an interior space in a building that is used to connect other rooms.
-Hallways are generally long and narrow.
+A hallway (also known as passage, passageway, corridor or hall) is an interior space in a building that is used to connect multiple rooms.
+They are generally long and narrow.

 Hallways must be sufficiently wide to ensure buildings can be evacuated during a fire, and to allow people in wheelchairs to navigate them.
 The minimum width of a hallway is governed by building codes.
-Minimum widths in residences are 36 in in the United States.
+The minimum width of hallways in residences of the United States is 36 in.
 Hallways are wider in higher-traffic settings, such as schools and hospitals.

+History

-In 1597 John Thorpe is the first recorded architect to replace multiple connected rooms with rooms along a corridor each accessed by a separate door.
+Prior to the 16th century, European aristocratic houses had a few great rooms used interchangeably as bedrooms, living rooms, and dining rooms.
+People walked through private spaces at any time.
+In 1597, John Thorpe was the first recorded architect to replace multiple connected rooms with rooms along a hallway, each accessed by a separate door.

+The corridor allowed rooms to be reached without passing through neighboring spaces, still uncommon enough to need explanation in the 18th century.
+By the Victorian era, corridors divided space between family and servants.

+Layout

+Single-loaded hallways have rooms facing in the same direction for sun exposure.
+Double-loaded hallways have rooms opening on both sides.
+The most efficient organization is to make back-to-back units enter from a double-loaded corridor.